Attracting and Choosing Investors – The Perfect Match for your Business (4 Video Links)

 When it comes to convincing investment firms, businesses must clearly showcase the value they generate and their estimated market growth.
 That’s why, regardless of your business age, a solid business plan is primordial to meet the investors’ most basic requirements.
 This will ensure they can find the company’s objectives, target market, financial projections, and strategies outlined in precise and structured sections.
 Your plan serves to demonstrate professionalism and increase investor confidence.

 Already existing businesses must be able to share an impressive track record as evidence of accomplishments, milestones, and recognition.
 This shows the potential progress for the future.
+One way of attracting new investors is to undergo GIPS Standards Verification (Global Investment Performance Standards).
+This helps investors compare performance across firms and ensures that best practices are followed.
+Being transparent with your figures is likely to attract new investors as it shows you are honest and legitimate.

 Pitching to investors